-Andrew Bergman focuses his practice on complex civil litigation and has represented clients in the energy, transportation, and healthcare industries.
+Andrew Bergman focuses his practice on complex civil and appellate litigation and has represented clients in the energy, transportation, and healthcare industries.
 He also maintains an active pro bono practice.

 Before joining the firm, Mr. Bergman graduated from Tulane University Law School, where he served as a managing editor of the Tulane Law Review.
 During law school, Mr. Bergman completed internships with Judge Eldon E. Fallon of the US District Court for the Eastern District of Louisiana and with Justice Jefferson D. Hughes III of the Louisiana Supreme Court.

 - Houston-based multinational EPCI company in litigation brought by a competitor for misappropriation of trade secrets in Texas state court.
 Took a leading role in drafting pretrial motions and in preparing the client's central witness to testify at trial.

 - British oil and gas company in connection with business and individual claims arising from an oil spill class settlement.
 Briefed several claims for economic, subsistence fishing, and property damages before a court-supervised arbitration panel and the US District Court for the Eastern District of Louisiana.

 - European airframe manufacturer in connection with personal injury claims filed in Illinois state court arising out of an in-flight incident on an Australian airline while flying over the Indian Ocean.
 Briefed a successful summary judgment motion resulting in the dismissal of several plaintiffs who signed releases enforceable under foreign law.

 - Pharmaceutical manufacturer in litigation regarding FDA-approved prescription opioid medications.

 - JD, Tulane University Law School, 2016, cum laude